Estimated reading time: 4 minutes

 Tips on how to stay safe in Bangkok

 Bangkok, the lively capital of Thailand, is a central hotspot in Southeast Asia and one of the most visited cities in the world.
-For many it is the first stop in Asia, as a major number of international flights stop in Bangkok and it is easy to find flights to pretty much anywhere in Asia from there.
+For many, it is the first stop in Asia, as a large number of international flights stop in Bangkok and it is easy to find flights to pretty much anywhere in Asia from there.
 The friendliness of Thai people can (and most likely will) be experienced in Bangkok too, and the city is generally regarded as safe.
-That being said, it has its dodgy side too.
+That being said, it has a dark side.
 Whether you’re in Bangkok for a short vacation or studying for a longer time, safety tips are always handy.
-So, how do you keep yourself safe while being in Bangkok?
+So, how do you keep yourself safe while in Bangkok?

 To know the dangers and not-to-do’s in Bangkok will definitely help you keeping safe.
 Respect and politeness spiced with common sense will make your visit joyful, and your open-minded attitude will probably be met equally.
 Top that off with a smile and the mutual trust is formed.
 However, over-trusting friendly people approaching you and striking a conversation in good English might be the beginning of a scam.
 These are common things that happen in Bangkok for the unwary tourist, and how to stay safe:

 As in any major city around Southeats Asia like Kuala Lumpur or Seoul, there is criminality evident also in Bangkok.
 It’s highly advisable to not keep valuables out of sight and to be mindful about your pockets or bags.
 Goes without saying that it’s not a good idea to walk alone in dark alleyways and wandering in sketchy neighborhoods.

 It’s illegal to speak in a negative manner of the royal family of Thailand.
 If caught, the violator might face jail-time.
 It has happened with tourists.

 3. Taxi and tuk-tuk scams